 5 CONSTRUCTION

-5.1 The split spoon sampler shall be constructed as per details given in Fig. 1 to 4.
+5.1 The split spoon sampler shall be constructed as per details given in Fig. 1 to Fig. 4.

 5.2 The use of liner inside the split spoon sampler may be considered as a special case for sampling and in such a case, the sampler shoe dimensions shall be suitably adjusted to match with the inner diameter of the liner.
 The inner diameter of the liner shall be 35 mm  0.5 mm.
 The blow counts shall not be used for reporting observed SPT N value.

-All dimensions in millimetres
+All dimensions in millimetres.

 Fig. 1 Assembly of Split Spoon Sampler

-All dimensions in millimetres
+All dimensions in millimetres.

 Fig. 2 Split Spoon Sampler Tip Including Cutting Shoe

-All dimensions in millimetres
+All dimensions in millimetres.

 Fig. 3 Split Spoon Sampler Head with Ball Check Valve